alex7229/minesweeper_knockout/README.md

 # minesweeper
-FINISHED.
-My first super old application.
-Only front-end.
+My first application.
+Only front-end.<br />
+It was made somewhere in april, 2016. <br />
 Demo: https://minesweeper-knockout.netlify.com/